pedroarruda07/pedroarruda07/README.md

 ###

 <p align="left">Hi!
-I'm Pedro, an AI and R&D Engineer from Lisbon, Portugal. <br><br>
+I'm Pedro, an AI and R&D Engineer from Lisbon, Portugal. <br>

-- 🔭 <b>Current Work:</b> I’m currently working as an AI Engineer at NOS Inovação, where I build diverse Generative AI solutions while actively engaging in research to explore the limits of AI and its intersection with emerging technologies.<br><br>
+- 🔭 <b>Current Work:</b> I’m currently working as an AI Engineer at NOS Inovação, where I build diverse Generative AI solutions while actively engaging in research to explore the limits of AI and its intersection with emerging technologies.<br>

-- 📚 <b>Education:</b> I completed my Integrated Master's degree in Computer Science and Engineering in September 2025 at the <a href="https://www.fct.unl.pt/en">NOVA School of Science and Technology</a>, culminating in a thesis I’m truly proud of - More about it <a href="#masters-thesis">below</a>.<br><br>
+- 📚 <b>Education:</b> I completed my Integrated Master's degree in Computer Science and Engineering in September 2025 at the <a href="https://www.fct.unl.pt/en">NOVA School of Science and Technology</a>, culminating in a thesis I’m truly proud of - More about it <a href="#masters-thesis">below</a>.<br>

 - 🧠 <b>Passions:</b> I'm very passionate about the AI and HCI fields, enjoying the challenge of creating innovative and impactful solutions.
-I love staying up to date with the latest trends in AI and experimenting with new technologies.<br><br>
+I love staying up to date with the latest trends in AI and experimenting with new technologies.<br>

 - ⚡ <b>Free Time:</b> In my free time, I also really enjoy gaming 🎮 and traveling 🌍 to help me recharge my batteries.